jtdoherty/jtdportfolio/README.md

 Jack Doherty's Portfolio <br>
 Welcome to my portfolio!
 This web application is built using NextJs with Tailwind styling, showcasing my skills, projects, and achievements in the field of web development.
-You can check it out here!  asd asd
+You can check it out here!  asd asdd asd